 In 2015, Paula launched her free mobile game, Paula Deen’s Recipe Quest; premiered her first show on EVINE; and launched her podcast, What’s Cooking with Paula Deen, and radio show, Get Cooking with Paula Deen.
 That year, she also launched her own line of dog food called Paula Deen Hugs Healthy Adult Dog Food.
 In the fall of 2015, Paula released her cookbook, Paula Deen Cuts The Fat: 250 Favorite Recipes All Lightened Up, which reached The New York Times Best Sellers List in under a week.
 Simultaneously, she competed in the twenty-first season of ABC’s hit show “Dancing with the Stars,” and successfully made it halfway through the competition.
 Her upcoming book, At the Southern Table with Paula Deen, features 150 classic recipes, perfect for sharing with friends and family.
 At the Southern Table with Paula Deen will be Paula’s 18th book.

-Since 2015, Paula has opened four new restaurants, including Paula Deen’s Family Kitchen in Pigeon Forge, Tennessee, and Myrtle Beach, South Carolina; Paula Deen’s The Bag Lady in Pigeon Forge, Tennessee; and Paula Deen’s Creek House in Savannah, Georgia.
+Since 2015, Paula has opened five new Paula Deen’s Family Kitchen restaurants in Pigeon Forge, Tennessee; Myrtle Beach, South Carolina; Branson, Missouri; Foley, Alabama; and Nashville, Tennessee.

 In the fall of 2016, Paula launched two new television shows, Positively Paula and Sweet Home Savannah.
 Positively Paula, a nationally syndicated show, welcomes fans into her personal kitchen while she cooks, shares stories, and visits with family and friends.
 Sweet Home Savannah on EVINE invites Paula’s fans into her Savannah home each week for a live, two-hour show, filled with her fashion, kitchen products, and home textiles.